vmware-archive/nerpa/ofp4/README.md

 up OVS and `ofp4` instead of bmv2.
 This won't pass the tests, since MAC learning won't work yet.

+## Makefile

+This directory has a Makefile that can be used to automate rebuilding `p4c-of` when you change the `.cpp` and `.h` files in this directory, plus the `p4c-of` and `ddlog` steps above.
+Read the comments in the Makefile for details.
+Once you've got it set up properly, rebuilding and running `ofp4` after edits to the C++ or P4 files in this directory can be as simple as `make && cargo build`.

 ## Related Work

 The P4 OpenFlow Agent (https://github.com/p4lang/p4ofagent) provides